Updated May 2017

 Reducing caravan sway – electronic stability control

-Recent products sense the sway level and brake the caravan’s wheels (only).
-This assists to straighten the caravan (and tow vehicle).
+Recent products sense sway level and brake the caravan’s wheels (only).
+This assists straighten the caravan (and tow vehicle).
 More importantly, it drops the speed below that critical.
 There are two main approaches:

 The AL-KO ESC system works like this Pic: AL-KO Europe.

 These products are, however being fitted to long, high and end-heavy caravans (often) towed by much lighter vehicles.

 The forces associated with 5-7 tonnes of caravan and tow vehicle swaying at (say) 100 km/h are huge.
 These devices rely on the caravan tyres’ small rubber footprints to brake the forces.
 No such system is effective on dirt roads (where many roll-overs occur).
 Caravan and Motorhome Books consequently regards these units as last-resort ‘parachutes’ for use on hard surfaced roads.
 Not substitutes for safe design.

 Reducing caravan sway – the very best solution

 Early goods carrying trailers towed via overhung hitches swayed badly.
 Many overturned.
 By 1920 (US) Fruehauf trailer maker realised how and why.
 Moving that hitch to directly over the tow vehicle axle solved the problem.
 The resultant fifth-wheel trailers rarely sway at all.
 This format is thus by far the most preferable for long heavy caravans.

 See: Fifth-wheel Caravans are Safer/ .
 For an (ongoingly updated) technical explanation of caravan and tow vehicle behaviour see: Caravan & Tow Vehicle Dynamics .
 See also Caravan Weight Safe to Tow, and Why Caravans Roll Over.
 There are also other articles on all aspects of caravan on-road behaviour on this website.
 All are routinely updated.